Cheethcodes/A_Stick_Life/README.md

 CharacterController2D script source: https://www.youtube.com/watch?v=dwcT-Dch0bA
 Fireworks asset source: 			 https://www.youtube.com/watch?v=zj4Iaq-KrkE

-If there will be any problems or questions encountered within the project feel free to contact me:
+If there will be any problems or questions encountered within the project feel free to contact me.
-  * GMAIL: suarez.hanslee@gmail.com
-  * YAHOO: suarez.gabby@yahoo.com
-  * FB:    www.facebook.com/GabbieEz